thruston/python-tabulate/README.md

     Q4  East  2200
     Q4  West  2600

-as input, "zip" gives you
+as input, `zip` gives you

     Q1  East  1200  Q1  West  2200
     Q2  East  1100  Q2  West  2500
     Q3  East  1500  Q3  West  1990
     Q4  East  2200  Q4  West  2600

-"unzip" does the opposite.
+`unzip` does the opposite.
 The option is the number of rows to combine.
 The default is 2, so that you zip every other row, and unzip the table in half (as it were).

 ### label - add alphabetic labels to all the columns